imrany/gemmie/README.md

-# Gemini
+# Gemmie
-A health program using Google Gemini model (hackathon) For text-only input, use the gemini-pro model
+A health program using Google Gemini model (hackathon).

+For text-only input, use the gemini-pro model

 ## Routes